m7a/bo-d5man2/README.md

 For very simple installations (where no new pages are going to be created, e.g. when using IAL only), the defaults may be sufficient.
 In other cases, the `d5man.ui.newpage.root` needs to be changed to point to the Document-Root to place newly created pages in.

-The other properties should be self-explanatory.
+Syntax `${variable.name}` can be used to refer to any of the other properties from inside a given entry.
+It is currently not possible to escape the `$` to not expand the variable substition.

 To find the XML file, D5Man TUI looks in environment variable `$D5MAN_CONF_UI` and if that is absent, attempts to load file